If you use the uBlock Origin browser extension, you’re probably used to ads being blocked when browsing online (including this site).

-- Install the FFZ (FrankerFaceZ) chrome extension if you do not already have it
+- Install the FFZ (FrankerFaceZ) chrome extension if you don’t already have it

-- Install the Tampermonkey chrome extension if you do not already have it
+- Install the Tampermonkey chrome extension if you don’t already have it

 - Visit this URL and copy the contents of the page (press CTRL+A to select all and then CTRL+C to copy)

 - Click on the Tampermonkey extension icon and then click on Create a new script…